-Business sustainability is often described as ‘doing well by doing good’, and relates to the idea that organisations can carry out their operations without causing harm to society or the environment.
-It’s largely accepted that sustainable practices offer a business benefit too.
+Business sustainability is often described as ‘doing well by doing good.’
+This relates to the idea that organisations can carry out their operations without causing harm to society or the environment.
+Sustainable practices also offer a business benefit.

 When you hear the word ‘sustainable’, you might think of green wheelie bins, canvas shopping bags, and hemp clothing.
 And that’s understandable.
 But environmental sustainability is just one aspect of the overall concept.

 Just think of the other ways we use the word.
-If you can sustain a good running pace, it means you won’t tire out and give up halfway through your route.
-And the ‘sustain’ pedal on a piano means a note is held for longer.
+Sustain a good running pace.
+Then, you won’t tire out and give up halfway through your route.
+It is also crucial to sustain the effort.

-So according to the dictionary definition of the word, when something is sustainable it means it’s “able to be maintained at a certain rate or level”.
+According to the dictionary definition, when something is sustainable it means it’s “able to be maintained at a certain rate or level”.

-So what is meant by business sustainability?
-When it comes to sustainability in a business sense, there are several aspects being ‘maintained at a certain level’: the environment, yes, but also the wider society, both economically and in terms of social equity.
+When it comes to sustainability, there are several aspects being ‘maintained at a certain level’: the environment, yes, but also the wider society, both economically and in terms of social equity.

 There are several formal definitions of sustainability in business, but what it all comes down to is the idea that, by considering the impact of your organisation’s activities on the environment and society as a whole, you can create a more profitable business.
 Or, in other words, ‘doing well by doing good’.

 There are several reasons why sustainable business practices are important.
-And some of them are wholly unselfish: organisations have considerable power to affect change, from their impact on the environment and introducing and standardising eco-friendly practices, to D&I efforts that slowly but surely lead to a more equitable society.
+Some of them are wholly unselfish: organisations have considerable power to affect change, from their impact on the environment and introducing and standardising eco-friendly practices, to D&I efforts that slowly but surely lead to a more equitable society.

 But business sustainability isn’t just good for the world…